 The Central Bank of Ireland, The Autralian Securities and Investment Commission

-There are 850+ client reviews available on TrustPilot , netting the company a 9.4 / 10 rating.
 This represents a large improvement from a shaky start Currencyfair had on the platform (in early 2014 it had an average rating of 6.2).
-It means that reviews added over the past 2 years have been almost unanimously positive.
+It means that reviews added between March 2016 and March 2017 have been almost unanimously positive.

 CurrencyFair has received hundreds of positive client reviews and these were the main points:

 - Best exchange rate

 - Ability to achieve even better rates through marketplace options

 Complaints we have discovered about the company were most around these topic

 - Unhelpful service

 - Lack of transparency about fund withdrawal fees